-Whether it’s your first, seventeenth or gazillionth visit to our lovely country, I guarantee there’ll always be a little slice that you’ve yet to discover.
-Below, you’ll find a few firm favourites (perfect for a first-time visit) and a few that are a little more obscure but no less impressive.
+Whether it’s your first, seventeenth or gazillionth visit to Great Britain, I guarantee there’ll always be a little slice that you’ve yet to discover.
+This is exactly why I wanted to share a few of my very favourite and best places in Great Britain to visit on your next trip.

-One of the best things about visiting Museums in Great Britain is that they’re free!
-No need to spend a single penny if you don’t want to (though, you’re welcome to donate if you’d like).
-Take a wander around some of the world’s best museums like; The British Museum (with the incredible Rossetta Stone), The Natural History Museum, The National Portrait Gallery and The Imperial War Museum.
+Now, one of the best things about visiting London is also free museums.
+Yep, there’s no need to spend a single penny if you don’t want to (though, you’re welcome to donate if you’d like).
+Take a wander around some of the world’s best museums like; The British Museum (with the incredible Rosetta Stone), The Natural History Museum, The National Portrait Gallery and The Imperial War Museum.

 4.)
 See the ancient site of Stonehenge

-Around 2 hours from central London, Stonehenge is one of Europe’s most famous historical sites.
-Take a wander around the impressive grounds and learn more about its history and the stones journey from west Wales.
-Head here early in the morning or late in the afternoon if you want to avoid the crowds.
+Take a wander around the impressive grounds and learn more about its history and the stone’s journey from picturesque West Wales.
+Oh yeah, and make sure to head across early in the morning or late in the afternoon if you want to avoid the crowds.

 5.)
 Discover the picturesque Cotswolds